Changing active to passive voice in Present continuous tense

 7. Whom are you dating now?

-8. Is he not seeing a girl?
+8. Is he not doing anything?

 9. Where are you giving classes?